• English

 About Sohag Governorate

-Sohag Governorate lies in the southern part of Egypt and covers part of the Nile Valley.
+Sohag Governorate lies in southern Egypt and covers part of the Nile Valley.
 Sohag managed to remain the capital of the Sohag Governorate since 1960, before which Girga was the capital city.
 The Governorate also used to be called Girga Governorate.
 Some more cities that are a part of the Sohag Governorate include Akhmim, Dar el-Salam, El-Mansha, El-Balyana, El-Maragha, El-Usayrat, Girga, Juhayna, Sakulta, Sohag, and Tima.

 Two Famous Monasteries Near Tahta